tomer-erez/breast-cancer-prediction-model/README.md

 # breast-cancer-prediction-model

-in order to view the html file:
+view the pdf file, as the html one needs downloading

-1. click on the html file
-2. save it to your device/pc
-3. open from the folder you saved it to
+original code in rmarkdown -R programming language